‘Flip Or Flop’ Star Christina El Moussa Says That She Felt Like She ‘Was Drowning’ Following Divorce

-Things have certainly changed since Flip or Flop stars Christina El Moussa and her husband, Tarek El Moussa split almost two years ago.
+Things have certainly changed since Flip or Flop stars Christina El Moussa and her husband, Tarek El Moussa, split almost two years ago.

 Now that things have gotten back to normal and episodes of Flip or Flop have resumed airing on HGTV, Christina El Moussa is starting to open up more about her divorce and the instances that led up to it.
 In an interview with People, the mother of two shares that following a scary incident in 2016, their show was left in jeopardy.

 As many will recall, Christina’s then-husband, Tarek, fled their home in 2016 with a gun in hand.
-He went onto national-parks property and eventually a helicopter and 11 police officers had to respond to the incident.
+He went onto national parks property and eventually a helicopter and 11 police officers had to respond to the incident.
 Shortly after, the pair decided to separate.

 “I felt like I was drowning.
 I was doing whatever I could to stay above water and just get through the day.”